singledigit/devops-bootcamp/lab1/cli.md

 aws cloudformation create-stack --stack-name Lab1Stack --template-body file://./template.json --parameters file://./template-params.json
 ```
 ### Step 4: Check for Completion
-Run the following command to check the status of your stack.
+Run the following command in your terminal to check the status of your stack.
 ```
 aws cloudformation --describe-stacks
 ```